cloud-ark/caastle/README.rst

 these systems are increasingly being challenged by Docker and Container-as-a-Service (CaaS) systems as most of the traditional PaaS functionality is now available through them.
 One area where they lack currently is managed services integration.
-So the alternative approach that is used today is to develop custom solution that combines CaaS + Infrastructure as code + custom scripting for binding managed services with containerized applications.
+So the alternative approach that is used today is to develop custom solution that combines CaaS + Infrastructure as code solution such as CloudFormation + custom scripting for binding managed services with containerized applications.

-Environment-as-Code approach exemplified by CloudARK simplifies this alternative approach with a *non-hosted command-line* tool that supports declarative specification of an application's cloud environment that includes managed service's definition, and a set of commands to create such environments and seamlessly bind the application to managed services in the environment.
+Environment-as-Code approach exemplified by CloudARK simplifies this alternative approach with a *non-hosted command-line* tool that supports declarative specification of an application's cloud environment that includes specification of managed services, and a set of commands to create such environments and to seamlessly bind the application to managed services in the environment.
 This leads to following benefits:

 a) No need to develop custom scripts for managed service provisioning and binding applications to them